hemeac/kiwiTechTree/README.md

 Changed the tech nodes, placed later in the tech tree in the colonization branch.
 Increased the costs.
 Added a Glykerol wedge if US2 installed (based on the hydrogen wedge)

 ## DMagic Orbital Science 1.4.3
 Shuffled the tech nodes.
 Moved the Intelligence Satelites fairly late in the tech tree and nerfed their signal strength to 10% of default value.
 Even after nerfing, should not be able to get that strong of relay satelites early in the game.
-Reduced the transmit values of the Bio Drill Scan, Solar Particles and Bathymetry Scan. **Keeps existing configs for Kerbalism.**
+Reduced the transmit values of the Bio Drill Scan, Solar Particles and Bathymetry Scan. **If Kerbalism with FeatureScience is installed, replaces the 1.10 Magnetometer experiment with the DMagic scan as this mod is currently for KSP 1.9.1.
+Remove the DMagicOrbitalScience_Kerbalism.cfg file if in KSP 1.10.1+.**

 ## Dodo Labs 1.3.1
 Shuffled the tech nodes.
 Lowered the cost of the fairings.
 Slight renaming of a couple engines.
 Usual B9 Part Upgrades.